om-veer/ziti-doc-1/docusaurus/docs/guides/openziti_Digital_Ocean/ZAC.md

 ```

-Login and use ZAC
+# Login and use ZAC
 Now we can access from anywhere

 https://${ZITI_EDGE_CONTROLLER_HOSTNAME}:8443   E.g https://157.245.203.171:8443/

-At this point you should be able to navigate to both: https://${ZITI_EDGE_CONTROLLER_HOSTNAME}:8443and see the ZAC login screen.
+At this point you should be able to navigate to both: https://${ZITI_EDGE_CONTROLLER_HOSTNAME}:8443 and see the ZAC login screen.
 (The TLS warnings your browser will show you are normal - it's because these steps use a self-signed certificate generated in the install process)

 Set the controller as shown (use the correct URL):